About

-My intellectual interests in class and partisanship reflects my own blue-collar upbringing in the conservative state of Utah.
+My intellectual interests in class and partisanship reflects my own blue-collar upbringing in the LDS state of Utah.
 Witnessing the Bush administration weaponize country music in support of the 2003 Iraq Invasion had a profound impact on me as I was coming of age politically during the 9/11 era.
 When I entered a doctoral program at UC San Diego in 2005, I still harbored this vexing preoccupation about the evidently powerful relationship between style and ideology, between class-taste and partisanship.
 This moment marked the kernel of the political cultural approach that I would eventually develop to study Fox News and political media more broadly.

 Reece Peck, PhD